 - 53” x 75”

 - 55” x 75

-Smaller than the standard full-size mattress but a few inches bigger than both twin and bunk RV mattresses.
-Three-quarter size mattresses may accommodate two kids or one adult sleeper depending on their age and sizes.
+Three-Quarter Mattress-Smaller than the standard full-size mattress but a few inches bigger than twin and bunk RV mattresses.
+Three-quarter-size mattresses may accommodate two kids or one adult sleeper, depending on their age and size.
 These mattresses are great for smaller RVs that can’t accommodate a full-size bed.

 - 48” x 75”